perezrei/To-Study/README.md

 # To-Study
 ## A checklist of links for tutorials and readings of HYF

-!<---You don't need to learn all of this, it's _a lot_ of links.
-These links will always be here for you when you need them in the future.-->

 ### User Experience and User Interfaces

 <details>